YEN Terminal

 • Option + Space conflicts:Check for conflicts with input source, Spotlight, Alfred, or Raycast shortcuts.
 Use Settings > Keyboard for fixed-shortcut conflict guidance.

-• Layout shortcut not firing: Use exact Cmd + Option + 1-0 with no extra modifiers, and keep a terminal window focused.
-YEN blocks layout presets while Settings or another utility window is key instead of retargeting a background terminal.
+• Layout shortcut not firing: Use exact Cmd + Option + 1-0 with no extra modifiers and click a terminal window first.
+Layout presets are intentionally ignored while Settings or another utility window is key.

 • Cursor style / blink not previewing: Changes are applied, but preview appears after you refocus a terminal window (unfocused terminals show a hollow block cursor).